smcclure17/scrape/airbnb/airbnb-README.txt

 *******************************
 Update CSS tags (as mentioned above)
-Create df object instead of writing directly to CSV to allow summarization/analysis Use headless browser to search Airbnb site automatically to remove the need to manually grab the needed URL.
+Create df object instead of writing directly to CSV to allow summarization/analysis Use headless browser to search Airbnb site automatically to remove the need to manually grab the initial URL (search for specific cities from within Python.)